kubernetes/git-sync/v3-to-v4.md

     |   other  |  other  |   ""    | error                        |
     |----------|---------|---------|------------------------------|

+#### Default target

+In git-sync v3, if neither `--branch` nor `--rev` were specified, the default was to sync the HEAD of the branch named "master".
+Many git repos have changed to "main" or something else as the default branch name, so git-sync v4 changes the default target to be the HEAD of whatever the `--repo`'s default branch is.
+If that default branch is not "master", then the default target will be different in v4 than in v3.

 #### Abbreviated hashes

 Because of the fetch loop, git-sync v3 allowed a user to specify `--branch` and